homebrewltd/ichigo/README.md

   - [ ] Add faster inference with vllm

 ## 4. Acknowledgement
-Super duper thankful to the team behind [Adam-mini](https://github.com/zyushun/Adam-mini) for their superb work.
+Super duper thankful to the team behind [Adam-mini](https://github.com/zyushun/Adam-mini) and [Llama3](https://github.com/meta-llama/llama3) for their superb works.